 2. Do the “lean and wait” test.
 When you meet someone new, lean in for the greeting, then step back.
 Watch whether they stay, step back, or move closer.
 Now you know where you stand.

 3. Open your own body.
 Uncross your arms.
-Turn your torso to fully face the person you’re talking to.
+Turn your torso to fully face the person you are talking to.
 Lean slightly forward.
-These signals tell the other person’s brain that you’re safe and engaged.
+These signals tell the other person’s brain that you are safe and engaged.

-4. Search, don’t stare.
+4. Search, do not stare.
 During conversation, look for emotions on the other person’s face instead of just “making eye contact.”
 This shifts your gaze from awkward to purposeful and helps you actually read the room.

 5. Look for clusters, not single cues.
 One crossed arm means nothing.
 Crossed arms plus feet angled away plus torso leaning back?
-That’s a pattern worth paying attention to.
+That is a pattern worth paying attention to.
 This is especially important when dealing with people who use dark psychology tactics to control others.

 Recommended read: Influence by Robert Cialdini.
 The classic guide to the psychology of persuasion, including how nonverbal warmth and authority cues drive compliance.